akshitapotdar/rag-hallucination-detection/README.md

 This is exactly why multi-layer detection matters: **each layer catches what the others miss.**

 The other three answers land at `UNCERTAIN` — high word overlap and judge approval, but the answer-to-context vectors aren't tightly aligned because answers are short (~6 words) compared to the joined retrieved chunks.
 Tuning the similarity threshold downward, or comparing against the best individual chunk instead of joined context, reliably promotes these to `GROUNDED`.
-See the [Configuration](#%EF%B8%8F-configuration) section for tuning guidance.

 ---